smallkitten-development/Scorpion/README.md

-# Scorpion Engine
+# Scorpion
-A 3D engine made with Javascript.
+A 3D library built on three.js.
 Scorpion makes it easy to set up scenes, cameras, and objects using only one line of code.

 For example, this whole scene is creted using only **4 lines of code.** Using vanilla three.js, this would take over **20** lines of code: